 Standard Update: EN 55014-1:2021 and EN 55014-2: 2021

-EN 55014-2:2021 specifies the electromagnetic immunity requirements in the frequency range 0 Hz to 400 GHz that apply to the same household appliances, electric tools, and similar apparatus.
+It indicates the electromagnetic immunity requirements in the frequency range of 0 Hz to 400 GHz that apply to the same household appliances, electric tools, and similar apparatus.

-Common domestic appliances like washing machines, tumble dryers, and refrigerators all fall under the scope of EN 55014 as do electric/electronic toys, automatic dispensing machines as well as personal care and beauty care appliances.
+Common domestic appliances like washing machines, tumble dryers, and refrigerators all fall under the scope of EN 55014, as do electric/electronic toys, automatic dispensing machines, personal care, and beauty care appliances.

 Extension of the frequency range for radiated emissions and immunity

-A key update and significant technical change with respect to the previous editions include the extension of the frequency range for radiated emissions up to 6 GHz in EN55014-1 and in EN 55014-2 the extension of the frequency range for radiated immunity up to 6 GHz.
+A key update and significant technical change to the previous editions include the extension of the frequency range for radiated emissions up to 6 GHz in EN55014-1 and EN 55014-2, the extension of the frequency range for radiated immunity up to 6 GHz.

 Additional testing may be required

 This extension of the frequency ranges for both radiated emissions and immunity now brings EN 55014 into alignment with other product-specific standards.
 For manufacturers, it means if they have a product that includes a clock frequency greater than 108 MHz, they will need to consider the additional radiated emissions testing.

 Likewise, from an immunity perspective, if they have a mains-powered product that includes a clock frequency greater than 200 MHz, they will need to consider the new equipment category 5 requirements resulting in additional radiated immunity testing.

 The addition of requirements for wired network ports also means affected products will require additional tests.